Clouser Deep Minnow: Imitates

 The Clouser Deep Minnow is an imitation of a baitfish, although there are many variations intended to imitate very specific baitfish in different fresh and saltwater situations.

 Materials

 The original Clouser Deep Minnow pattern was tied with bucktail and krystal flash.
 However today, Clouser Deep Minnows are tied in a wide variety of color combinations and material combinations.
 The widespread availability of synthetic hair-like materials today, make the creation of an almost infinite number of Clouser Deep Minnow variations possible.
 The originals were tied on a number 2 saltwater hook with either a white bucktail belly, gold krystal flash and natural brown bucktail wing or white belly, silver krystal flash and gray dyed bucktail.

 Variations and sizes

-Clouser Deep Minnow flies are typically tied on number 1/0 to 10 short to long hooks, with lead or tungsten dumbbell eyes.
+Clouser Deep Minnow flies are typically tied on number 1/0 to 10 short to long hooks, with lead, brass or tungsten dumbbell eyes.